Network Integration Overview

 Networks can pair assertion validation with ingress-level caching and rate-limit policies for repeated invalid submissions.

-Common controls include exact invalid-transaction caching, broader short-lived fingerprints for repeated attempts against the same assertion and target surface, peer or sender budgets, and clear TTLs for any broad match.
+Common controls include exact invalid-transaction caching, broader short-lived fingerprints for repeated attempts against the same assertion and target contract or function, peer or sender budgets, and clear TTLs for any broad match.
+Exact matches can usually be blocked aggressively; broader fingerprints should use thresholds and short expiration windows to avoid suppressing legitimate traffic.

 ## Operational Expectations